20 Ways to Lower Cortisol Levels to Preserve Testosterone from Oxidative Damage

 I don’t think much convincing will be required for this point.

-The physical activity and bodily contact involved in sexual intercourse have been found to decrease cortisol levels.
-(4) Not only that, but sex also reduces your risk for disease and stroke.
+The physical activity and bodily contact involved in sexual intercourse have been found to decrease cortisol and increase testosterone.
+Not only that, but sex also reduces your risk for disease and stroke.

 Go get freaky my friends!